sebasdv/embryo-player-v3/docs/SAMPLES.md

 ### **Sample System Architecture**

-Embrio Player uses a sophisticated sample management system with:
+Embryo Player uses a sophisticated sample management system with:

 - **16 Pads**: Each pad can hold one sample
 - **4 Banks**: A, B, C, D for organization